avaleror/event-talks/README.md

 ![Me](/media/Andres_Valero.jpg)

+### Presentation video

 ### Professional info

 - https://www.linkedin.com/in/avaleror/

 ### About me..

-"Andrés Valero has had a longstanding passion for open source software.
-Despite this, he did not decide to turn his hobby into a career until not long ago.
-Prior to entering the IT field, Andrés spent many years working as a salesman.
-He eventually decided to change careers and pursued a role as a consultant in the IT industry.
-From there, he progressed to a Solutions Architect position, where he worked with management and cloud-native technologies.
-Currently, Andrés is employed at SUSE as a Technical Marketing Manager for edge and cloud-native technologies.
-In addition to his work at SUSE, Andrés has also participated in a number of tech events around the world, such as the Red Hat Summit, Kubernetes Community Days Spain, and the Open Infrastructure Summit 2019 in Shanghai."
+"I had a longstanding passion for open source software.
+Despite this, I did not decide to turn his hobby into a career until I was more than 30 years old.
+Prior to entering the IT field, I spent many years working as a salesman in a mall.
+Eventually I decided to change careers and pursued a role as a consultant in the IT industry at Capgemini.
+From there, I progressed to a Solutions Architect position in Red Hat, where I worked with management and cloud-native technologies.
+Currently, I'm employed at SUSE as a Technical Marketing Manager for edge and cloud-native technologies.
+In addition to my different roles and jobs, I have participated as a speaker or instructor in a number of tech events around the world, such as the Red Hat Summit, Kubernetes Community Days, and the Open Infrastructure Summit."

 ## Talks